FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 The assignment operator is the = character.
 The left-hand operand must be either a state variable or a mutable message field.
-Literals are immutable so a literal cannot be the lvalue of an assignment expression.
+Literals are immutable so a literal cannot be the value of an assignment expression.
 The right-hand operand can be any expression of a compatible datatype.
 In the case of a variable, it takes the datatype of the expression if it has never been assigned before.